-Easy Rocky Road is truly one of the easiest treats that you can make!
+This rocky road recipe is one of the easiest treats to make!

 Square of Easy Rocky Road on a cutting board